The Pigeon versus the Computer: A Surprising Win For All

 Telkom, as many are aware, is the largest communications provider in South Africa.
 They offer landline to mobile to Internet services and have been described by many as controlling the monopoly on communication services, especially the land –based phones.

 Winston is a homing pigeon not quite a year old (in 2009).
 He was literally a celebrity because of his remarkable achievement of “beating Goliath” against the big old giant, Telkom.
 It all began when Unlimited IT, a company in Durban, decided to stage a race in delivering data from Howick to Durban.
 Winston was to carry the 4GB memory stick while a staff member would begin transmitting the same data using the ADSL (Asymmetric Digital Subscriber Line) of Telkom.
+In figurative terms, it was the Kruger National Park versus the might of technology developed over many centuries.

 Winston only needed 1 hour and 8 minutes to fly to Durban – probably also beating a car with a heavily laden trailer – and it took the staff in the Durban office less than an hour to upload the data.
 By time the upload was complete, the transmission over Telkom’s ADSL broadband service was only 4% complete.